micmejia/bible-dump/NKJV/John/John 20.md

 Then Simon Peter came, following him, and went into the tomb; and he saw the linen cloths lying _there,_

 ###### 7
-and the [^a]handkerchief that had been around His head, not lying with the linen cloths, but folded together in a place by itself.
+and the handkerchief that had been around His head, not lying with the linen cloths, but folded together in a place by itself.

 ###### 8
 Then the other disciple, who came to the tomb first, went in also; and he saw and believed.

 ###### 9
-For as yet they did not [^b]know the Scripture, that He must rise again from the dead.
+For as yet they did not know the Scripture, that He must rise again from the dead.

 ###### 10
 Then the disciples went away again to their own homes. ## Mary Magdalene Sees the Risen Lord